 The Proposed Project requires CSRMUs along the waterfront.
 The CSRMUs will not prohibit access to waterfront sites.
-Additionally, the Project will prevent a decrease in the use of waterfront recreational areas (e.g. Rockaway Beach and Jamaica Bay) that is predicted to otherwise occur if the Project is not implemented (NED Report referenced in the DGRR/EIS 6.6).
+Additionally, the Project will prevent a decrease in the use of waterfront recreational areas (e.g. Rockaway Beach and Jamaica Bay) that is predicted to otherwise occur if the Project is not implemented (RDGRR/EIS).
 Additionally, the CSRMUs will reduce damage to coastal resources from coastal storms similar to Hurricane Sandy.